saaksees/Fakelogo_detection/README.md

 This project uses **deep learning and computer vision** to classify news as **real or fake** based on its logo or visual identity using **ResNet50**.

-##  Files
-- `realfakelogo.ipynb`: Kaggle notebook with all code and results

 ##  Models & Methods
 - Pretrained **ResNet50** CNN from Keras
 - Image preprocessing with `ImageDataGenerator`